isjerryxiao/pacroller/README.md

     pacroller writes an exception to the status database, and refuses to run again without resetting its failure status. status [-v --verbose] [-m --max <number>]
-    print details of a previous successful upgrade reset
+    print details of a previously successful upgrade reset
     reset the current failure status
 ```